itzikgb/GitLab-Workshop/content/Lab4/configuration.md

 You can click on each job to check it log. wait until the **deploy to surge** job completes, when it has a green icon.

+Make sure all jobs passed successfully, and that pipeline status is **passed**.

 Open in the browser the domain you earlier defined in the **deploy** job, and see your deployed website.

+**Cleanup** Teardown the domain.
+In order to be able to run the deploy job again, (you will need to run it in the next lab), you will need to tear down the domain.
+Open to the pipeline, and manually run the teardown job.

+  - From the project overview, open CI/CD->Pipelines on the left menu.
+  - Open the pipeline by clicking on the status column.
+  - Click the **play** icon near the **teardown surge** job.
+  - Wait until the job completes, make sure it completed successfully.